Cap-go/website/src/pages/blog/alternative-to-appflow.md

 No Native build, not big toolbox like Ionic, just live updates, for the market they don't address, Us.

+I contacted them to share with them what i was doing and we found a business friendship agreement.

+I build for the maker they build for the big business :)

 You are welcome to join the community to build together, I use it for my own projects too, and even I expect this become my main project in the future.

 ## Features comparisons